ombegov/policy-v2/_identity-draft/index.md

 2. Modernization of agency ICAM capabilities; and
 3. Agency adoption of ICAM shared solutions and services.

-This memorandum also outlines government-wide ICAM responsibilities, and updates previous requirements in areas such as multi-factor authentication, encryption, digital signatures, acquisition, and interoperability.
+This memorandum also outlines government-wide ICAM responsibilities and updates previous requirements in areas such as multi-factor authentication, encryption, digital signatures, acquisition, and interoperability.

 ### Implementation of Effective ICAM Governance ###